rodrigocitadin/blog/content/posts/understanding-the-osi-model-and-tcp-ip-network-layers.md

 ## Data Link

 Here we focus on network standards such as WiFi 802.11 and Ethernet 802.3.
-This layer acts as a medium for transmitting signals and includes protocols that define how our packets or frames are processed by the connected devices that share these layers.
+This layer acts as a medium for transmitting signals.
 One important component is the Media Access Control (MAC), which is represented by two hexadecimal characters separated by a colon, forming a total of six pairs of characters.

 ![MAC Address representation](/images/Untitled-2024-08-07-2121.png)

-When we look at a packet, will probably have a source MAC Address sending the packet, and a destination MAC Address receiving the packet
+When examining a packet, we typically find a source MAC address that is sending the packet and a destination MAC address that is receiving it.
+You may wonder why we need MAC addresses when we already have IPv4 or IPv6 addresses.
+The answer is straightforward: IP operates at layer 3 of the OSI model, while MAC operates at layer 2.
+This division of responsibilities is important—MAC addresses identify "Who is this computer?" while IP addresses indicate "Where is this computer?"

+Additionally, IP addresses can change frequently; they may vary when you switch networks or reset your router, whereas MAC addresses remain constant.
+IP relies on network topology, while MAC addresses are tied to the hardware of the network adapter.

+## Network

+Data Link Layer sends data between two nodes in the same network, here we will explore new oceans, Network layer goes to outside, send and receive data from different networks.
+Let's look at IP protocol, subnets, submasks, default gateways, public and private addresses.
+We will not dive in ICMP, VPN or SSL/TLS here, just talk about the basics, I will do another posts later about SSL/TLS and VPN.